 My best tip for using a wide-angle lens is GET CLOSER any time you are using it and you are not shooting a landscape!

-• 14mm f2.8 – Has a wider angle but is not weather resistant.
+- 14mm f2.8 – Has a wider angle but is not weather resistant.
 A good option for astrophotography or taking pictures of the northern lights.

-- 18mm f2.8 – Very affordable and compact wide angle lens, but not weather resistent.
+- 18mm f2.8 – Affordable and compact wide angle lens, but not weather resistant.

-• 10-24mm f4 – Possibly the best lens for landscape photographers.
-Super versatile because it’s a zoom, but only f4 which is not enough for low light.
+- 10-24mm f4 – Possibly the best lens for landscape photographers.
+Super versatile because it’s a zoom, but only f4 which is not really enough for low light.
 It does have optical image stabilization (OIS), which will help with handheld shots.

-The reason I chose the 16mm over these lenses is I wanted to be able to take low light photos, for example photos of the northern lights or stars.
+The reason I chose the 16mm f1.4 over these lenses is I wanted to be able to take low light photos, for example photos of the northern lights or stars.
 But, still have the flexibility of a lens that isn’t “ultra wide”.
 Any of these cameras can also take low-light photos, but you’ll need to hold the shutter open for longer, which could mean the stars have moved.
-Plus, since it’s weather resistent, I can use it in rain, snow, and winter which is important for me!
+Plus, since it’s weather resistant, I can use it in rain, snow, and winter which is important for me!